-There is more to ensuring business continuity than digitally backing-up a company’s content management system.
+There is more to ensuring business continuity than backing-up a company’s digital content management system.
 Institutional knowledge is more nuanced, it leaves the office each evening and rarely follows a chain of command.

-A demographic shift is taking place with the aging Baby Boomer slipping into retirement.
+A demographic shift is taking place with the ageing Baby Boomer slipping into retirement.
 This exodus of talent translates into a loss of institutional knowledge at all levels of the corporate (and industry) hierarchy.
-Archiving their knowledge in a searchable archive while ensuring the replacement workforce is resilient to change is of fundamental importance to sustaining business continuity and market position.
+Archiving seasoned employees knowledge in a searchable archive while ensuring their replacements are resilient to change is instrumental in sustaining business continuity and market position.